November 19-20

 To Book a Room, Call (855) 826 – 5861 and let them know you need the VRHA rate.

-Accessibility Note: Please notify hotel staff if you need a room with few or zero steps.
+- Accessibility Note: Please notify hotel staff if you need a room with few or zero steps.
+There are no elevators.

 Registration